 Benefits Of Deadlifting While Pregnant

-As mentioned above, experts typically agree that strength training (and deadlifting) can be beneficial for pregnant women for several reasons, including:
+As mentioned above, experts typically agree that strength training can be beneficial for pregnant women for several reasons, including:

 - Strengthens your abdominal (core) muscles, helping prevent lower back pain which is a common side effect of pregnancy.

 - Helps maintain and manage a healthy body weight.

 - Can lead to shorter labor and an easier delivery.